Nebraska Cornhuskers baseball: Coaching staff

-Facilities
+Venues

 Buck Beltzer Stadium

 The Cornhuskers played at Buck Beltzer Stadium (originally The Nebraska Diamond) from the 1940s until 2001.
 It was named after Oren "Buck" Beltzer, a standout football and baseball player in the early 1900s.
 The stadium was located northeast of Memorial Stadium and adjacent to Interstate 180.
-The stadium's 1,500-seat capacity was expanded with additional bleacher sections shipped in for NCAA Tournament games.
-The five NCAA Tournament games hosted at Buck Beltzer Stadium produced its five largest-ever crowds.
+Its 1,500-seat capacity was expanded with additional bleacher sections shipped in for NCAA tournament games.
+The five NCAA tournament games hosted at Buck Beltzer Stadium produced its five largest-ever crowds.
 Nebraska's final game at the stadium was a 9–6 win over Rice to send the program to its first College World Series.

 By the time of its closing, Buck Beltzer Stadium was considered out-of-date and lacked many features common among similar venues.
 The stadium did not have a warning track or a permanent fence because Nebraska's football team used the outfield to practice for games to be played on grass.
 These practices meant the outfield was often covered in divots, making ground balls difficult for outfielders to properly field (termed "the bounce of the Buck" or "the Buck bounce").
 Despite its shortcomings, Buck Beltzer Stadium was generally well-liked by Nebraska's players and supporters due to its unique features and intimate environment.
 Nebraska's all-time record at Buck Beltzer Stadium was 527–137.

 Hawks Field at Haymarket Park

 The University of Nebraska–Lincoln announced plans to construct a new baseball and softball stadium complex on July 30, 1999.
 Haymarket Park broke ground on April 12, 2000, just off U.S. Route 6 and Charleston Street west of downtown Lincoln.
 The baseball portion of the facility was oriented such that downtown Lincoln, and especially Memorial Stadium, can be clearly viewed over the outfield walls.
 Nebraska played its first game at Hawks Field on March 4, 2002, a 23–1 victory over Nebraska–Kearney.

 Hawks Field is named for Myrna Hawks, the wife of prominent Omaha businessman Howard Hawks; the couple were significant donors to the construction of the complex.
-Hawks Field has a listed capacity of 8,486; NU ranked fourteenth nationally in total attendance in 2022 and regularly leads the Big Ten Conference in attendance.
-The highest recorded attendance at Hawks Field was on April 14, 2006, when an overflow crowd of 8,757 watched Nebraska defeat Texas A&M 4–3.
-Nebraska's all-time record at Hawks Field is 388–148–1.
+Hawks Field has a listed capacity of 8,486; NU ranked fourteenth nationally in total attendance in 2025 and regularly leads the Big Ten Conference in attendance.
+The highest recorded attendance at Hawks Field was on April 14, 2006, when 8,757 watched Nebraska defeat Texas A&M 4–3.